endymion/technogeno-us/source/_posts/2012-10-14-computer-programming-resources-for-kids.markdown

 [Kids Ruby](http://www.kidsruby.com) is extremely similar to Hackety Hack.
 But Kids Ruby has more features, which is not necessarily a good thing if your goal is to address the Little Coder's Predicament.
 As the name implies, Kids Ruby is about Ruby, whereas the idea with Hackety Hack is for Ruby to get out of the way so that kids can do things with the computer.
 In Kids Ruby, the lesson on game programming requires using Rubyisms like ```require 'gosu'``` to start the graphics system, and it requires the programmer to create a Ruby class.
 These details are hidden away in Hackety Hack, and so Kids Ruby doesn't seem as accessible.
 It's also not as slick and polished overall as Hackety Hack.

 The download for Kids Ruby is much larger than for Hackety Hack.
 It also requires running an installation program, which can be a road block.
 Kids Ruby does not include sample programs.

+### Logo

+{% img /images/posts/programming-resources/berkeley-logo.png %}

+Remember Logo?
+Sure you do.
+Logo is the simple programming language designed for kids that includes a "turtle" that you move around the screen with simple commands like "fd 100" (go forward 100) and "lt 90" (turn left 90 degrees).
+You can still get the same simple Logo that you used as a kid from UC Berkeley, known as [Berkeley Logo](http://www.eecs.berkeley.edu/~bh/logo.html).
+It's free, in both ways.
+The download includes the C source code.

+### KinderLogo

+[KinderLogo](http://www.terrapinlogo.com/Kinderlogo.php) is a commercial product with a very long history, starting in 1984.
+The goal of KinderLogo was to make Logo even *more* accessible.
+What?
+An even simpler Logo?
+Yes, it's possible.

+KinderLogo [simplifies the Logo command set](https://sites.google.com/a/sahuarita.net/ms-fitch---sps-computer-lab/home/kinderlogo) to just one letter.
+When they press "F", they don't have to give it a distance.
+The turtle moves a standard distance.
+When they press "R", they don't have to enter a number of degrees.
+It always turns 30 degrees.
+So three "R"s makes a right angle.
+KinderLogo has been used by many kindergartners and first-graders over the last 30 years.
+It currently costs $49.95 to use at home.

+### NetLogo

+{% img /images/posts/programming-resources/netlogo.png %}

+[NetLogo](http://ccl.northwestern.edu/netlogo) is Logo on steroids.
+The fundamental programming language is very similar to plain old Logo, but it adds advanced features from more-powerful languages like closures and lambdas.
+NetLogo provides a way to set up a user interface, with buttons and sliders and other UI elements that trigger actions.
+Most importantly, in NetLogo you can have more than one turtle.
+The whole point of NetLogo is to simulate complex systems like swarms of insects.
+NetLogo is used by two broad groups of people: students, and scientific researchers who need to do simulations in fields like economics, physics, or biology.
+It's accessible and also extremely powerful.
+It's probably appropriate starting at around the high-school level.

 # Visual programming environments